EinarDarri/developing-open-sourced-web-software-with-drupal/development-tools/Installing Xdebug.md

-# Installing Xdebug
 Installing Xdebug used to be a daunting process.
 You would need to add extensions to PHP, configure all kinds of files and more **Rephrase this a bit! :-)**

 But Xdebug is already bundled with DDEV and Lando!
 So it's just the matter of enabling it and configure your IDE to listen to it.

 ## DDEV configuration
 In order to enable Xdebug in DDEV you have two options: